tjtharrison/whatubinup2/README.md

 # What U bin up 2

-A small widget for tracking hours daily across a set of time bins.
+A small desktop app widget for tracking hours across a set of time bins.

-# Installation
+## Installation

-To use the widget, install via one of the following methods:
+To use the package, install via pip..

-## Pip

 ```
 pip3 install whatubinup2
 ```

-# Launching
+## Launching

-If installed via pip, launch from the terminal as:
+Launch from the terminal as:

 ```
 whatubinup2